 All personal injury claims have a time limit in which they need to be started.
-Time limits in accident claims can vary depending on the circumstances involved and also the age of the victim.
-Claim time limits can sometimes be extended but this would depend on a number of factors, but in the majority of cases, time limits to make a claim are strict and if it has passed, little or nothing will be able to be done, therefore if you have suffered hearing loss due to negligence caused by someone else, it’s imperative that you start your hearing loss claim as soon as you can.
+Hearing loss claim time limits can vary depending on the circumstances involved and also the age of the victim.
+Hearing loss claim time limits can sometimes be extended but this would depend on a number of factors, but in the majority of cases, time limits to make a claim are strict and if it has passed, little or nothing will be able to be done, therefore if you have suffered hearing loss due to negligence caused by someone else, it’s imperative that you start your hearing loss claim as soon as you can.

 Select A Section